lebailly/BME205/HW4/README.md

 [Python2\_f10\_1.seqs](markov_files/Python2_f10_1.seqs) and
 [Python2\_f10\_2.seqs](markov_files/Python2_f10_2.seqs) for training and testing the models.
 You will do 2-fold cross-validation (training on each of the sets and testing on the other).
-These can be accessed on School of Engineering machines directly from the directory /soe/karplus/.html/bme205/f13/markov\_files/ so that you don't need to make your own copies.

 The combined set was derived from [Dunbrack's culledpdb list](http://dunbrack.fccc.edu/PISCES.php) of X-ray structures with